With U.S. inventories tight, 'Black Friday' drags through November

 Amazon's holiday-quarter forecast disappoints as labor, supply issues mount

-(Reporting by Richa Naidu and Arriana Mclymore; Editing by Vanessa O'Connell and Nick Zieminski)
+(Reporting by Richa Naidu and Arriana Mclymore.
+Additional reporting by Uday Sampath Kumar; Editing by Vanessa O'Connell and Nick Zieminski)

 ((richa.naidu@tr.com; Follow me on Twitter https://twitter.com/Richa_Writes; +1 312 636 8874;))